biromiro/feup-sdle-proj1/README.md

 - {0 , 1} decide which server to use

 ## Client
-The client can be runned using the following command, inside the ``src`` folder
+The client can run using the following command, inside the ``src`` folder

 ```
 python3 client.py [-h] (operation)